hexawyz/Exo/Gigabyte Z490 Vision D.md

 N2 = 0 => Immediate transition

-I suspect the 0xFF at the position where Blue appears in othe modes is a leftover from RGB Fusion 2.0 Software which defaults to the blue color on this MB.
+I suspect the 0xFF at the position where Blue appears in other modes is a leftover from RGB Fusion 2.0 Software which defaults to the blue color on this MB.

 #### Digital A (Would be same for most digital effects I guess, but this one seems pretty straightforward)